csstools/system-font-css/README.md

 ## Ubuntu

-Ubuntu has always used one system typeface, apty named **Ubuntu**.
+Ubuntu has always used one system typeface, aptly named **Ubuntu**.
 That part was easy.

 ## Native `system-ui` resources